adiredri/Deep-Learning-Project/MileStone3/README.md

 ### Experiment 1 – Basic CNN (No Regularization)

-A minimal CNN with 3 convolutional blocks and no regularization or data augmentation.
+A minimal CNN with 3 convolutional blocks, no normalization, and no data augmentation.

-**Results:**
-- Accuracy: 8.88%
-- F1 Score: 8.52%
-- Loss: 4.6955

 ---

 ### Experiment 2 – CNN + BatchNorm + Dropout

-Expanded to 4 convolutional blocks.
-Added Batch Normalization and Dropout (p = 0.5), but still no augmentation.
+Expanded to 4 convolutional blocks, added Batch Normalization and Dropout, still without augmentation.

-**Results:**
-- Accuracy: 8.16%
-- F1 Score: 6.23%
-- Loss: 4.5436

 ---

 ### Experiment 3 – Advanced CNN + Data Augmentation

-Same as Experiment 2, with the addition of augmentations (RandomCrop, HorizontalFlip, ColorJitter).
+Same as Experiment 2, with added RandomCrop, HorizontalFlip, and ColorJitter augmentations.
 Trained for 40 epochs.

-**Results:**
-- Accuracy: 72.26%
-- F1 Score: 72.17%
-- Precision: 72.99%
-- Loss: 1.1026

 ---